lcamichigan/sigman/README.md

     4. Choose Story from the Search menu, and then click Change All.

     After you do this, some class years may still appear on lines by themselves.
-To fix these, delete middle initials of long names.
+To fix this, delete middle initials of long names.
 You can also decrease [tracking](https://en.wikipedia.org/wiki/Letter-spacing) (press Alt–Left Arrow) of names and class years.